Lightning Returns: Final Fantasy XIII: Plot

 Lightning is awoken from crystal stasis by the god Bhunivelze.
 As the world is set to end in thirteen days, Bhunivelze makes Lightning the Savior, a figure who will free the souls of humanity from emotional burdens and guide them to a new world that Bhunivelze will create.
 Lightning agrees to commit this task, on the condition that Bhunivelze ensure the rebirth of Serah's spirit.
 Hope acts as her guide from the Ark, which houses the rescued souls of humanity, having been reverted to his younger self to act as Bhunivelze's servant.
 As she journeys and performs her task, she encounters her former allies and adversaries, many of whom carry heavy emotional burdens.
 She is also followed about by Lumina, who both gives her advice and taunts her at regular intervals.

 In Luxerion, Lightning investigates serial killings of women matching the description of the Savior; the culprits are the Children of Etro.
 During her journey, she is followed by Noel, who has become obsessed with a prophecy that he must kill Lightning to reunite with Yeul.
 The two briefly ally to rout the Children of Etro, then later do battle.
 Lightning uses Noel's rage to make him realize and accept his mistakes, lifting his burden.
 Lightning also meets Vanille in the Order's cathedral.
 Vanille shows Lightning a place within the cathedral where the souls of the dead have gathered.
 Vanille is being prepared for a ritual to take place on the final day that will apparently purify the souls, hoping to atone for past actions by doing so.
 In the Dead Dunes, Lightning encounters Fang and goes with her on a journey through the region's dungeons in search of a relic called the Holy Clavis.
 When they find it, Fang reveals that it is key to the ritual in Luxerion as it has the power to draw in the souls of the dead, and that the ritual will kill Vanille.
 Fang attempts to destroy the Holy Clavis, but the Order arrive and take it.
 On the eleventh day, the souls of the dead speak to Lightning through the visage of Cid Raines, a man Lightning encountered during XIII.
-He tells her that the Order has deceived Vanille into destroy the dead, so the living will forget their existence before their rebirth in the new world.
+He tells her that the Order has deceived Vanille into destroying the dead, so the living will forget their existence before their rebirth in the new world.
 Lightning decides to stop the ritual, though Cid warns her that she will be defying Bhunivelze's will.